MTGVim/github-mentions-plus/README.md

 1. Download the extension from the browser store (coming soon)
 2. Install the extension
 3. Click the extension icon to configure your data source
-4. Start using @mentions on GitHub!
+4. Start using @@mentions on GitHub!

 ## Configuration